 NPS NN Requirement of the NPS NN Compliance with the NPS NN Paragraph Number Paragraph Number 3.2 The Government recognises that for development of the national road and rail networks to be sustainable these should be designed to minimise social and environmental impacts and improve quality of life.
-A comprehensive Environmental Impact Assessment (EIA) has been undertaken, together with proposals for mitigating likely significant environment effects arising from the Scheme.
-The EIA is reported in Volume 2 of the ES (Application Document Reference: TR010059/APP/6.2), in relation to Part A and Volume 3 of ES (Application Document Reference: TR010059/APP/6.3) in relation to Part B. Where specific mitigation measures are necessary, these are reported under each specialist topic chapter for each of Part A and Part B, then overall in Volume 4 of the ES (Application Document Reference: TR010059/APP6.4).
+TR010059/APP/6.2), in relation to Part A and Volume 3 of ES (Application Document Reference: TR010059/APP/6.3) in relation to Part B. Where specific mitigation measures are necessary, these are reported under each specialist topic chapter for each of Part A and Part B, then overall in Volume 4 of the ES (Application Document Reference: TR010059/APP6.4).
 The Scheme will have a variety of impacts, both beneficial and adverse, which are summarised in Chapter 17: Assessment Summary, Volume 4 of the ES (Application Document Reference:).
-Table 17-2 - Part A: Summary of Significant Effects within Chapter 17: Assessment Summary, Volume 4 of the ES (Application Document Reference: TR010059/APP/6.4) summarises the impacts of Part A as follows: Air Quality - No significant adverse or beneficial Air Quality effects have been identified for the construction or operational phase; Noise and Vibration - During the operational phase of Part A there would be a decrease in noise levels at 24 dwellings and 3 other sensitive receptors along the offline section although there would also be an increase in noise levels at Northgate Farm; Landscape and Visual - There would be a range of adverse Landscape & Visual impacts on residential receptors of Public Right of Way (PRCW), ranging from 'major adverse' to 'moderate adverse'.
-However, by Year 15 when mitigation measures will become fully established these impacts will have reduced to 'Slight Adverse (not significant) and 'Neutral (not significant)'; Cultural Heritage - No significant adverse or beneficial effects have been identified for the operational phase of Part A. Biodiversity - No significant adverse or beneficial effects have been identified for the construction phase of Part A. However during construction there would be s Air Quality - There would be no significant adverse or beneficial Air Quality effects have been identified for the construction or operational phase; Noise and Vibration - No significant adverse or beneficial effects have been identified for the construction phase of Part B and that there would be a decrease in road traffic noise to sensitive receptors within the operational noise Study Area;
+Table 17-2 - Part A: Summary of Significant Effects within Chapter 17: Assessment Summary, Volume 4 of the ES (Application Document Reference: TR010059/APP/6.4) summarises the impacts of Part A as follows: Air Quality - No significant adverse or beneficial Air Quality effects have been identified for the construction or operational phase; Noise and Vibration - During the operational phase of Part A there would be a decrease in noise levels at 24 dwellings and 3 other sensitive receptors along the offline section although there would also be an increase in noise levels at Northgate Farm; Landscape and Visual - There would be a range of adverse Landscape & Visual impacts on residential receptors of Public Right of Way (PROW), ranging from 'major adverse' to 'moderate adverse'.
+However, by Year 15 when mitigation measures will become fully established these impacts will have reduced to 'Sight Adverse (not significant) and 'Neutral (not significant)'; Cultural Heritage - No significant adverse or beneficial effects have been identified for the operational phase of Part A; Biodiversity - No significant adverse or beneficial effects have been identified for the operational phase of Part A; Biodiversity - No significant adverse or beneficial effects have been identified for the operational phase of Part A. However during construction or operational phase of Part A for Road Drainage and the Water Environment - No significant adverse or beneficial effects have been identified for the co Table 17-3 - Part B: Summary of Significant Effects within Chapter 17: Assessment Summary, Volume 4 of the ES (Application Document Reference: TR010059/APP/6.4) summarises the impacts of Part B as follows: Air Quality - There would be no significant adverse or beneficial Air Quality effects have been identified for the construction or operational phase; Noise and Vibration - No significant adverse or beneficial effects have been identified for the construction phase of Part B and that there would be a decrease in road traffic noise to sensitive receptors within the operational noise Study Area;